rhythmcache/payload-dumper-rust/README.md

 #### Build :
 To build this , you'll need:
 - Rust compiler and Cargo
-- protobuf-compiler
-- Other obvious dependencies
-- You may also need to link against libzip, zlib, and liblzma.

 ---
 <!--
 - ***To Build On Termux , Simply Run***